cirvladimir/intrument-finder/README.md

 Program compiled on ubuntu using g++ (Ubuntu/Linaro 4.6.3-1ubuntu5) 4.6.3.

-To run grapher:

-The required refferences are in graph.sh.
+To view graphs of instruments:

-Navigate to the directory in terminal and execute:
+Navigate to the root directory (intrument-finder) in terminal on ubuntu and execute: source graph.sh.

-  source graph.sh.

 This will compile the program, store the compiled file to graph.out, and execute it.

-To execute without compiling just run graph.out.
+To execute pre-compile program run
+  ./graph.out
+from root directory.

 To run the identifying algotithm:

-Required reffeces are in run.sh.

-To complie + run, run

-source run.sh
+Navigate to the root directory (intrument-finder) in terminal on ubuntu and execute: source run.sh.
+This will compile the program, store the compiled file to graph.out, and execute it.

-To run precompiled, run
+To execute pre-compile program run
   ./main.out
+from root directory.

 Main algorithm logic located in audioReader/alg.cpp